awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/flows-stop.md

 1. Choose **Stop**\.

    The status of the flow changes to **Standby**\.
-The flow stops immediately and is no longer viewable to customers who are accessing the output directly from your AWS Elemental MediaConnect flow or through an entitlement\.
+The flow stops immediately and is no longer viewable to customers who are accessing the output directly from your MediaConnect flow or through an entitlement\.

 **To stop a flow \(AWS CLI\)**
 + In the AWS CLI, use the `stop-flow` command: